 The UN Secretary-General (UNSG) has identified in his second term working with and for young people as one of his top priorities.
-In this regard, he established the Office of the Secretary-General”s Envoy on Youth and appointed Mr. Ahmad Alhendawi of Jordan as his first ever Envoy on Youth and as the youngest senior official in the history of the organization.
-Mr. Alhendawi assumed his position on 17 January 2013 with a mandate to harmonize the UN system efforts on youth development enhance the UN response to youth needs advocate for addressing the development needs and rights of young people, as well as to bring the work of the United Nations with and for youth closer to them.
-The Envoy on Youth also acts as the advisor to and the representative of the Secretary-General on youth related matter.
+In this regard, he established the Office of the Secretary-General’s Envoy on Youth and appointed Mr. Ahmad Alhendawi of Jordan as his first-ever Envoy on Youth and as the youngest senior official in the history of the organization.
+Mr. Alhendawi assumed his position on 17 January 2013 with a mandate to harmonize the UN system efforts on youth development, enhance the UN response to youth needs, advocate for addressing the development needs and rights of young people, as well as to bring the work of the United Nations with and for youth closer to them.
+The Envoy on Youth also acts as the advisor to and the representative of the Secretary-General on youth related matters.

 Mr. Alhendawi was a co-founder for Youth for Democracy Network at the Jordanian Commission for Democratic Culture which he headed.
 Internationally, he was a co-founder of the International Youth Council, based in New York.
-Mr. Alhendawi has studies and worked in Jordan, Iraq, Egypt, Turkey, France, Germany and his office is now based at the UN Headquarters in New York.
+Mr. Alhendawi has studiesd and worked in Jordan, Iraq, Egypt, Turkey, France, and Germany.
+His current office is based at the UN Headquarters in New York.

 The Envoy on Youth is mandated with the task of harmonizing the efforts of the United Nations on youth issues and to bring the voices of young people to the United Nations System.
 Moreover, the Envoy on Youth also works with different UN Agencies, Governments, Civil Society, Academia and Media stakeholders towards enhancing, empowering and strengthening the position of young people within and outside of the United Nations System.
 The role of the Envoy on Youth is also described by the UN Secretary-General as a “harmonizer between all UN agencies” bringing them together to explore cooperation opportunities for working with and for young people.